redhat-nfvpe/toad/README.md

     curl -sSL http://bit.ly/toad-bootstrap | sh

-After bootstrapping your machine, you can deploy a Jenkins Master using the following commands:
+After bootstrapping your machine, you can perform an "all in one" Jenkins Master/Slave deployment with the following command:

     su - toad
     curl -sSL http://bit.ly/toad-deploy | sh

+With the "all in one" deployment, a Jenkins Master will be instantiated via Docker Compose and configured via Ansible.
+A Jenkins Slave will then be added to the Jenkins Master by logging into the virtual host that hosts the Docker containers (including the Jenkins Master).

 # Tracking Development